Wallethub/cjs2web/README.md

 #### Prefix

-The *prefix* option is very important.
+The *prefix* option is very important and can lead to unexpected results if not provided.
+There it defaults to "__".
 Consider the following example:

 ```javascript
 // == index.js ==